digitalrebar/doc/principles/concepts/late_binding.rst

 are circular dependencies to resolve.

-It is also not realistic to predict the exact configuration of a system in advance because the operational requirements recursively impact how the infrastructure is configured, ops environments must be highly dynamic, and resilience requires configurations to be change tolerant
+It is also not realistic to predict the exact configuration of a system in advance because the operational requirements recursively impact how the infrastructure is configured, ops environments must be highly dynamic, and resilience requires configurations to be tolerant of change.

-Even more complex upgrade where the steps cannot be determined in advanced because the specifics of the deployment direct the upgrade.
+The specifics of the deployment allow for more complex upgrades where the steps cannot be determined in advance.